-The group is presently involved in five (5) litigation suits as at 31 December 2020 (2019: 5).
-The claims against the group from the suits amount to N7.23 billion (31 December 2019: N7.23 billion) as of reporting date.
+The group is presently involved in Seven (7) litigation suits as at 31 December 2021 (2020: 4).
+The claims against the group from the suits amount to N5.95 billion (31 December 2020: N7.23 billion) as of reporting date.
 No provision has been made for these claims.
 Based on legal advice, the directors believe that no significant loss will eventuate.

-Guarantee on behalf of Frigoglass Finance B.V.
+$Guarantee\ on\ behalf\ of\ Frigoglass\ Finance\ B.V.$

-On February 12, 2020, Frigoglass Finance B.V. (the "Issuer") issued €260.0 million (N131 billion) in aggregate principal amount of 6.875% senior secured notes due 2025 (the "Notes") to restructure the exisiting loan and note.
-The Notes are guaranteed on a senior secured basis by Frigoglass S.A.I.C., Beta Glass, Frigoglass Industries (Nigeria) Limited and certain other subsidiaries of the Frigoglass Group (the "Guarantors") and secured by certain assets of the Issuer and certain of the Guarantors.
+On February 12, 2020, Frigoglass Finance B.V. (the "Issuer") issued €260.0 million in aggregate principal amount of 6.875% senior secured notes due 2025 (the "Notes") to restructure the exisiting loan and note.
+The Notes are guaranteed on a senior secured basis by Frigoglass S.A.I.C., Beta Glass, Frigoglass Industries Nigeria Limited and certain other subsidiaries of the Frigoglass Group (the "Guarantors") and secured by certain assets of the Issuer and certain of the Guarantors.
 The Notes mature on February 12, 2025.
-The Notes are secured by a pledge over the shares of Frigoglass Industries (Nigeria) Limited and Beta Glass held by Frigoinvest Holdings B.V. (the "Share Pledge").
-The aggregate amount of the secured obligations in respect of the Share Pledge is limited to €175.0 million (N88 billion).
-The loan and note as at December 2019 amounting to €161 million (N81 billion) and were restructured in February 2020.
+The Notes are secured by a pledge over the shares of Frigoglass Industries Nigeria Limited and Beta Glass held by Frigoinvest Holdings B.V. (the "Share Pledge").
+The aggregate amount of the secured obligations in respect of the Share Pledge is limited to €175.0 million.
+The loan and note as at December 2020 was €175 million.